zengls3186428803/LoRA-GA/README.md

 ## tips

-The reproduce directory is only used to reproduce the paper, and is not recommended It is recommended for you to use LoRA-GA through peft(The usage is in the [quick start](#⚡️-quick-start) below.)
+The reproduce directory is only used to reproduce the paper, and is not recommended.

+It is recommended for you to use LoRA-GA through peft(The usage is in the [quick start](#⚡️-quick-start) below.)

 ## ⚡️ quick start